We manage our web sites in accordance with the principles set out below:

 Pursuant to Art.
 15 GDPR, you shall have the right to request information about your personal data being processed by us.
 This right of access includes the following information:

 In accordance with Art.
-16 GDPR, you shall have the right to request the prompt rectification of inaccurate or incomplete personal data stored by us.
+16 GDPR, you shall have the right to obtain from us without undue delay the rectification of inaccurate or incomplete personal data stored by us.

 In accordance with Art.
-17 GDPR, you shall have the right to request prompt erasure of your personal data stored by us, unless further processing is required for one of the following reasons:
+17 GDPR, you shall have the right to obtain from us without undue delay the erasure of your personal data stored by us, unless further processing is required for one of the following reasons:

-those data are no longer necessary for the purposes for which they were collected
+- the personal data are still necessary for the purposes for which they were collected or otherwise processed;

-For compliance with a legal obligation which requires processing by Union or Member State law to which the controller is subject, or for the performance of a task carried out in the public interest, or in the exercise of official authority vested in the controller;
+- for compliance with a legal obligation which requires processing under Union or Member State law to which the controller is subject, or for the performance of a task carried out in the public interest, or in the exercise of official authority vested in the controller;

 Pursuant to Art.
 18 GDPR, you may request the restriction of processing of your personal data, for one of the following reasons: